 You should ensure that your team members have been made aware of all ride procedures, such as the start, relay changeover and finishing, the use of marshals, how to report incidents etc, and that they adhere to all safety requirements.

-It is most important that you attend the Team Captains’ meeting at 10:30 a.m. on Saturday 23rd June in the Village Hall.
+It is most important that you attend the Team Captains’ meeting at 10:30 a.m. on the Saturday of the event in the Village Hall.

 It is your job to ask your team members to:

 - Register individually on Rider Registration

 - Make sure your riders read and understand the Event Rules

 Early rider registration is at a discounted price and reduces queues for you and your team on the morning of the event.

 You must ensure that all members of your team complete the on-the-day check-in requirements.
 Please note that the registration area will be closed overnight (see General Info).
 Riders in your team who will be riding through the night must ensure that they are registered before they ride.
 If they are not registered, they will not be able to ride.

 - If your team includes children under 18, then a contact number for their parent/legal guardian who will be on site throughout the weekend must be included.

 - The organisers are not responsible for any children under age 18 while they are not actually cycling for their team on the circuit.